DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-04-work-history-breaks.md

 ## Avoid asking about breaks until work history is complete

 We wanted to avoid candidates reaching the review screen (where we show generated breaks) too early.
 We generate breaks based on the jobs that have been entered.
-If a candidate hasn’t entered most of their work history yet then the breaks we generate won’t be valid.
+If a candidate hasn’t entered most of their work history yet then the breaks we generate will not be valid.

 We updated the design so that after adding a job, we ask a candidate if they want to add another, rather than taking them straight to the review screen.